 A theory and procedures course required for many business administration and accounting majors.
-Introduction to fundamental financial accounting principles, theory, concepts and procedures as the basis of an information system.
+Introduction to principles, theory, and procedures as the basis of an information system.
 Includes the role of financial information in business decisions, basic financial statements and the processes used to prepare these financial statements.